PedroZappa/TalkSee-streamlit/README.md

 ### _Speech Recognition/Transcription_

-> Uses the WhisperAI model to transcribe the user audio input into text.
+> Employs a `WhisperAI ASR` model to transcribe the user audio input into text.

 ### _Text Output_